-Outreach

-LSO Activity with two exceptions noted
+Outreach LSO Activity with two exceptions noted

-As the LSO for Rocky Flats, a core responsibility for the Stewardship Council is providing a forum to help educate people about Rocky Flats and the ongoing management needs.
+As the LSO for Rocky Flats, a core responsibility for the Stewardship Council is providing a forum to help engage people on Rocky Flats and the ongoing management needs.
 As part of this mission it remains essential that the Stewardship Council maintain close communications with DOE, EPA, CDPHE, and Congress.